Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Abstract

 \section{Abstract}

 \Acl{SR} aims to find symbolic expressions that describe datasets.
-Due to better interpretability, it is a machine learning paradigm particularly powerful for scientific discovery.
-In recent years, several works have expanded the concept to allow the description of similar phenomena using a single expression with varying sets of parameters, thereby introducing categorical variables.
-Some previous works allow only \enquote{non-shared} (category-value-specific) parameters, and others also incorporate \enquote{shared} (category-value-agnostic) parameters.
-We expand upon those efforts by considering multiple categorical variables, and introducing intermediate levels of parameter sharing.
-With two categorical variables, an intermediate level of parameter sharing emerges, \ie parameters which are shared across either category but change across the other.
-The new approach potentially decreases the number of parameters, while revealing additional information about the problem.
-Using a synthetic, fitting-only example, we test the limits of this setup in terms of data requirement reduction and transfer learning.
-As a real-world symbolic regression example, we demonstrate the benefits of the proposed approach on an astrophysics dataset used in a previous study, which considered only one categorical variable.
-We achieve a similar fit quality but require significantly fewer individual parameters, and extract additional information about the problem.
+Due to its inherent interpretability, \ac{SR} is a powerful paradigm for scientific discovery.
+Recent advances have expanded \ac{SR} to describe related phenomena using a single expression with varying sets of parameters, thereby introducing a single categorical variable.
+To illustrate, this enables the search for a single expression describing temperature-dependent viscosity across multiple fluids, while simultaneously identifying a distinct set of fluid-specific parameters.
+We expand upon prior efforts by considering multiple categorical variables and introducing intermediate levels of parameter sharing.
+Rather than parameters being either entirely universal or entirely unique, some parameters can also be shared across specific categories while remaining distinct for others.
+This allows for separating universal effects (shared parameters), category-specific trends (partially-shared parameters), and category interactions (non-shared parameters).
+We test the limits of this setup in terms of reducing data requirements and transfer learning using a synthetic, fitting-only example.
+Furthermore, we apply the method to an astrophysics dataset also used in a previous single-category study.
+In comparison, we achieve similar fit quality with significantly fewer parameters while extracting additional information about the problem.

 \keywords{symbolic regression, symbolic machine learning, multi-view symbolic regression, class symbolic regression, factor variables}

 \makeatletter \ltx@ifpackageloaded{hyperref}{ \subjclass[2010]{} }{ \subjclass[2010]{} } \makeatother